MSIA/2020-msia423-ganguly-got/README.md

 ### Step 1.
 Updating config.py
 `src/config.py` contains all the configurable details about the data ingestion pipeline.
 All details are defaulted to specific values.
-Update the following information,
+Update the following information as needed,

  - `S3_BUCKET` - specify the name of the S3 bucket for storing the csv file
- -
+ - `CREATE_DB_LOCALLY` - specify False to create RDS database, True to create local SQLite database

 ## Project Charter
 ### Vision